 The following is a list of the dual-purpose sysCONFIG pins.
-These pins are available as general purpose I/O after configuration.
-If a dual-purpose pin is to be used both for configuration and as a general purpose I/O the user must adhere to the following:
+These pins are available as general purpose I/O (GPIO) after configuration.
+If a dual-purpose pin is to be used both for configuration and as a GPIO, the user must adhere to the following:

-- The general purpose I/O (GPIO) must maintain the same direction as it has during configuration.
-In other words, if the pin is an input during configuration it must remain an input as a GPIO.
-If it's an output during configuration it must remain an output as a GPIO.
-If it's a bi-directional it must remain a bi-directional as a GPIO. - The I/O type must remain the same.
-In other words, if the pin is a 3.3V CMOS pin (LVCMOS33) during configuration it must remain a 3.3V CMOS pin as a GPIO. - The Persistent option must be set to OFF.
-The Persistent option can be accessed by using the Preference Editor in ispLEVER. - The user is responsible for insuring that no internal or external logic will interfere with device configuration.
+- The I/O type must remain the same.
+For example, if the pin is a 3.3V CMOS pin (LVCMOS33) during configuration it must remain a 3.3V CMOS pin as GPIO. - The user must select the correct CONFIG\MODE setting and set the PERSISTENT bit to OFF in order to use the dual-purpose sysCONFIG pins as GPIO after configuration.
+These settings can be found in the ispLEVER Design Planner (formerly called the Preference Editor). - The user is responsible for insuring that no internal or external logic will interfere with device configuration.